 Quest Conference Center, 8405 Pulsar Place, Columbus

-Earn 12 CEUs – for social workers and counselors (chemical dependency CEUs pending)
+12 CEUs for social workers, counselors, and chemical dependency professionals

 In an ever-changing society, social workers have a professional responsibility to recognize the full range of diversity in their practice and communities, to fight oppression, and actively advocate for social justice.
 This can be difficult to put into practice.
 High caseloads can mean rushed assessments that miss important, but subtle cultural nuances.
 Communities often lack culturally-sensitive resources.
 Political and bureaucratic obstacles frequently stand in the way of policies that promote equality.
 Living and working in a diverse world is full of challenges.
 The NASW Ohio Chapter Annual Conference will prepare you to meet them head-on by honing and developing your skills and knowledge, building your professional network, and reaffirming your belief in human potential and passion for a better world.

 Keynote (1.5 CEUs) 50 Years: A look back at the effects of the War on Poverty

 Breakout A (1.5 CEUs)

 President's Reception & Town Hall

 State Awards Banquet - $30 per person, extra

 Registration & Exhibit Viewing

 Keynote (1.5 CEUs) Diversity’s Next Step: Consciousness, Inclusion and Integrity

 Breakout D (1.5 CEUs)